The motivic anabelian geometry of local heights on abelian varieties: Unipotent Bloch--Kato theory

 \subsubsection{Compatibilities}

 In our study of Bloch--Kato quotients, we will need to know various compatibilities between the descriptions in theorem \ref{thm:bloch-kato_sets_as_cohomotopy}.
 The implicit natural isomorphisms in that theorem already tell us that the descriptions are compatible with homomorphisms of representations, but we will also want to know that the descriptions of $\pi^i(U(\B^\bullet_e)^{G_K})$, $\pi^i(U(\B^\bullet_f)^{G_K})$ and $\pi^i(U(\B^\bullet_g)^{G_K})$ are compatible with one another, and that they are compatible with Serre twists.
+Since this section consists entirely of verifying that certain obvious compatibilities are in fact true, we advise the reader to skip this section on the first reading.